At our home we love a good book. Reading for us is very important since it keeps our minds educated together with a bright intellect.

 Eventually I knew I wanted to have only a few books because I didn’t want to pile our home with items that we would only read once and never open up again.
 Some books I have gotten tired of during the years and have eventually gotten rid of.

-For the ones below, I particularly like The Ear Book and Mr. Brown Can Moo for when it comes to books that will make you imitate a million sounds and that will make your children read along with you over and over again.
+Dr. Seuss Books: I particularly like The Ear Book and Mr. Brown Can Moo for when it comes to books that will make you imitate a million sounds and that will make your children read along with you over and over again.

 Zara has been obsessed with the foot book.
 She recognizes it because it’s green.
 And I read it slow and fast on one page where it talks about going slow and fast which makes her crack up every time.